reload/jenkins-drupal-template/.phrozn/entries/index.markdown

 >
 > <cite>Sebastian Bergmann and contributors, <a href="http://jenkins-php.org/">Template for Jenkins Jobs for PHP Projects</a></cite>

-The goals of the Jenkins job template for PHP projects also holds true for Drupal projects.
+The goals of the Jenkins job template for PHP projects also holds true for [Drupal](http://drupal.org) projects.
 However Drupal has it's own idiosyncrasies so tools and metrics differ.

 This project aims to provide a standard Jenkins job template for Drupal projects.

+Along with the [Phing Drupal Template](http://reload.github.com/phing-drupal-template) and the [Drupal Jenkins demo](http://github.com/kasperg/drupal-jenkins-demo) it is a part of an effort to create better continuous integration tools for Drupal projects to improve quality.

 ## Required Jenkins Plugins
 You need to install the following plugins for Jenkins: